mozilla/glean.js/documentation/src/content/docs/debugging/options.md

 The debug tag is used in the Glean Debug Ping Viewer so you can easily find your pings.
-The Debug Tag is not included in the ping itself, rather as a custom header in the network request; the header is `X-Debug-ID`.
+The Debug Tag is not included in the ping itself, rather as a custom header in the network request; the header is <a href="https://mozilla.github.io/glean/book/user/pings/index.html?highlight=x-debug-id#x-debug-id-optional" target="_blank">`X-Debug-ID`</a>.

 All debug tags must match the regex `[a-zA-Z0-9-]{1,20}`.
 All other values are ignored.